 The School network is integrated with a single authentication system for the entire Engineering network, meaning users need only remember and maintain a single username and password to access any resource in the School.
 The authentication scheme is also tied into the undergraduate CATS, enabling access to resources to in the School to be able to be granted undergraduate students without the requirement to establish and maintain separate accounts for them.

 All full time staff and post graduate students in the School will have a networked workstation on their desk.
-This may be a machine running either Solaris, Linux, Windows XP or Windows 2000, depending on the user's need and available resources.
+This may be a machine running either Windows XP, Windows 7 or Linux, depending on the user's need and available resources.
 There are also a number of general access PCs available for use in the Norman Blockley Computer laboratory (EM211) for fourth year project students as well being available for School staff and postgraduates should they need to make use of them.
 In addition there are a number of PCs available for fourth year project students which may end up running various operating systems.

 The workstations fall into two main categories: